 We are committed to providing safe drinking water to you.
 We use only EPA approved laboratory methods to analyze your drinking water.
 Trained personnel collect water samples from the distribution system and residential taps.
 Samples are then shipped to an accredited laboratory where a full spectrum of water quality analyses are performed.
-The US Public Health Command Region - Pacific, Environmental Laboratory and contracted personnel analyzed monitoring samples in 2020, of which only trihalomethanes was above the KEGS Maximum Contaminant Level (MCL).
-There were monitoring violations for nitrate, nitrite, SOCs, radionuclides, and lead and copper due to missed 1st quarter and 2nd quarter sampling events.
+The US Public Health Command Region - Pacific, Environmental Laboratory and contracted personnel analyzed the monitoring samples, none of which were at above the KEGS Maximum Contaminant Level (MCL).
+There were monitoring violations for cyanide, nitrate, nitrite, volatile organic compounds, and disinfection byproducts as 1st and 2nd quarter sampling events were not conducted.
 Results from the sampling are located on the next page.